The Map of Need

 The exploration of the dispersal of British Military Families in England

 This report looks at military families dispersal following the Strategic Defence and Security Review (SDSR) and demonstrates that families are becoming more dispersed.
 It highlights where they are clustering and the paucity in those areas of service family support; suggesting the need for a more modern approach to service family support.
 This report was peer reviewed, and is available under an open access licence

 Pathways into Mental Health Services for UK Veterans

-The aim of this report is to detail the primary pathways into statutory, or NHS/HSC provided care mental health services for veterans across the UK.
+This report details the primary pathways into statutory, or NHS/HSC provided care mental health services for veterans across the UK.
 Health is a devolved matter in the UK and mental health service provision varies across each nation.
-This document was produced in 2018, and is currently being reviewed for updates.
+This document was first produced in 2018; and amended in 2021

 You can find out more about the Map of Need at www.northumbria.ac.uk/research/research-impact-at-northumbria/health-impact/mapping-the-needs-of-veterans-across-the-uk/